jhundman/gleam_galaxy/README.md

 ![Lucy](frontend/static/lucy-galaxy.svg?width=300&height=200)

 ## Future Ideas
-[] Enable alerts for Cron Job failures
+- [] Enable alerts for Cron Job failures
-[] Add more stats to homepage
+- [] Add more stats to homepage
-[] Add more stats to package page
+- [] Add more stats to package page
-[] Add a data export so others can bulk download
+- [] Add a data export so others can bulk download
-[] Fix backend route naming lol
+- [] Fix backend route naming